carbon-language/carbon-lang/mlir/docs/Interfaces.md

 implemented.
 As an example, many analyses and transformations want to reason about the side effects of an operation to improve performance and correctness.
-The side effects of an operation are generally tied to the semantics of a specific operation, for example an `affine.load` operation has a `write` effect (as the name may suggest).
+The side effects of an operation are generally tied to the semantics of a specific operation, for example an `affine.load` operation has a `read` effect (as the name may suggest).

 These interfaces are defined by overriding the